 A standard link like http://www.amazon.com/Oh-Places-Youll-Dr-Seuss/dp/0679805273/ref=sr_1_1 or short URL like http://amzn.to/1YmiHib serves one primary purpose: to get the end user to a specified destination on the web.
 The short URL provides a few basic advantages over the standard URL — 1) It allows you to shorten that long, ugly link, and 2) it provides you with some very basic reporting of the clicks on that link.

-Targeting is a feature of an intelligent link that gives you the power to create a single link with multiple destinations instead of just one.
-Targeting is offered by several link management services, and allows you to customize your audience’s experience based on their device type, operating system, location, and more.
+Targeting is a feature of an intelligent link that gives you the power to create a single link to multiple destinations instead of just one.
+Targeting is offered by several link management services and allows you to customize your audience’s experience based on their device type, operating system, location, and more.

 Why is Targeting Important?

 Your audience is in different places, on different devices, and using different operating systems.
 They want to consume things differently.
 A regular link, or non-intelligent short link, is only able to send your users to a single destination.
 This can lead to a bad experience for a large fraction of your audience.

 With targeting you can cater to your entire audience, no matter how fragmented, with a single intelligent link.

 You’ve dedicated substantial time, money, and other resources to your marketing campaigns.
 Targeting ensures that you aren’t wasting those efforts by serving a percentage of your audience with a broken experience.

 How it Works